yuvalmGS/gigaspaces-wiki-jekyll/xap97/step-1---deploying-your-web-application-to-the-gigaspaces-environment.markdown

 web.threadPool.maxThreads=100
 {% endhighlight %}

 - By using the command line (when deploying using the command line).
-You can add deployment properties as arguments to the pudeploy command.
+You can add deployment properties as arguments to the pu deploy command.
 These arguments will override the values in the `pu.properties` file.
 This can be done as follows:
 `<gs root>/bin/gs.(sh/bat) pudeploy -properties embed://web.port=8080;web.sslPort=9443 <.war file path>`

 - By using the GUI (when deploying using the GUI).
 In the deployment wizard, click **Next**, and then the "+" button in the next screen.
 You can then specify the deploy properties you want (these will override the values in the `pu.properties` file):